 Practical: Anatomy: Anatomical terminology.

 Bones and joints of the upper limb. a.

 Anatomical terminology.
 Terms of positions and directions.
 Bones of the upper limb.
-Make schematic drawings of the bones: show the characteristic features.
 Reconstruction of the carpus from individual bones. b.
 Joints of the upper limb.
 Please pay special attention to the following issues: Classification of the articular surface according to the shape.
 Note the presence of disci and menisci.
-Describe the joint capsule. extracapsular and intraarticular ligaments, bursal cavities and other accessory parts of the joint. - Classification of synovial joints.
+Describe the joint capsule, extracapsular and intraarticular ligaments, bursal cavities and other accessory parts of the joint. - Classification of synovial joints.
 Freedom, axes and planes of movements at synovial joints.
 Correlation between the shape of the articular surface and the freedom of movements.
 Function of individual joints: their contribution to the action of the upper limb.
 Histology: Introduction to histological methods.
 The microscope and the resolution.
 Using the virtual microscope: Case Center and Panoramic Viewer.
 The evaluation and interpretation of histological sections.
-Always keep in mind: What you can see in the microscope is a thin (almost 2-dimensional) section of a 3-dimensional object.1.
-Small intestine (HE)
+Always keep in mind: What you can see in the microscope is a thin (almost 2-dimensional) section of a 3-dimensional object.
+1. Small intestine (HE)

-Lecture: Osteology and arthrology - introduction.
+Lecture: Osteology and arthrology introduction.
 The muscular system - general introduction.
 Innervation of the muscles.

-Practical: Anatomy: Joints of the upper limb.
-Dissection of the upper limb: part one and two a.
+Practical: Anatomy: Dissection of the upper limb: part one and two a.
 Dissection of the upper limb: part one.
 Surface anatomy of the upper limb.
-Mark the surface projections of superficial veins and cutaneous nerves on the cadaver, show the sites where the fascia is pierced by superficial veins and nerves.
+Show the surface projections of superficial veins and cutaneous nerves on the cadaver, show the sites where the fascia is pierced by superficial veins and nerves.
 Projections and landmarks of the deep elements.
 Lymph nodes and lymphatic drainage of the upper limb.
 Places of the intravenous injections.
 Palpate the pulse on the upper limb.
-Transmit these markings to the scheme of the upper limb provided in your anatomy schedule handout.
 Incise the skin from the deltoideopectoral sulcus to the wrist and fold it laterally.
 Peel off the skin of the hand separately and fold it into the distal direction.
-Dissection of the infraclavicular region: incise the skin along the clavicle and fold it downward!b.
+Dissection of the infraclavicular region: incise the skin along the clavicle and fold it downward! b.
 Dissection of the volar side of the upper limb.
 Axillary fossa, medial and lateral bicipital sulci, cubital fossa, palmar region.
 The dissection of the latter region can be commenced after finishing the preparation of the infraclavicular region.
 Show clearly the origin and insertion of muscles.
 Remove all fasciae.
 Histology: Epithelial tissues: simple covering and lining epithelia 1.
 Mesothelium (mesentery, Silver impregnation) 2.
 Endothelium (small intestine, HE stain) 3.
 Simple squamous epithelium, simple cuboidal epithelium (kidney, HE stain) 4.
 Simple columnar epithelium with microvilli (small intestine, HE stain) 5.
 Pseudostratified columnar epithelium ciliated (trachea, HE stain) 6.
-Demonstration: movement of cilia (video)Make schematic drawings of the epithelial tissues.
+Demonstration: movement of cilia (video) Make schematic drawings of the epithelial tissues.
 Identify epithelial tissues on the basis of the distribution and form of nuclei at low-power magnification.